The best way to create interactive reading assignments - 4 fun reading lesson plans

 1. Choose your widget

-The best BooKWidgets exercise templates for reading exercises are the “Split Worksheet” widget and the “Split Whiteboard” widget.
-Let me tell show you the difference below.
+The best BookWidgets exercise templates for reading exercises are the "Split Worksheet" widget and the "Split Whiteboard" widget.
+Let me show you the difference below.
 Check out the examples to see what kind of reading exercises you can create with these BookWidgets exercises.
 As you know, you can adapt them with your own content entirely.

 The Split Worksheet Widget

 With the Split Worksheet widget, you can add a text which students have to read on one side, and ask them questions about the text on the other side of the exercise.
 Choose between 30 different interactive question types and adapt them with your own content.
 Most of the question types get automatically graded as well.
-You can configure this widget in any different ways.
+You can configure this widget in many different ways.

 The exercise in the example is an automatically graded example where students get immediate results.
 Of course, you can also choose for them to submit the assignment or reading test.
 That way, you can review their work and send back student-oriented feedback.